 Adding fields during data-pattern creation can make search more effective.
 Fields are name=value pairings that add meaning to the data.
 At the time of data collection, the product automatically extracts particular knowledge from the data (such as timestamp and name=value pairs already present in the data).
 But bulk of the field extraction happens depending on the data pattern used for collecting the data.
 Fields help you classify and extract important portions in your data that might otherwise go unnoticed.
 For more information, see About field extraction.

 While creating a data collector, you need to assign a data pattern (and optionally date format) matching the data that you want to collect.
-Based on the data pattern, the data collector collects data, extracts, and makes the data available as a series of individual records, on which you can search.
+Based on the data pattern, the data collector collects data, extracts fields, and makes the data available as a series of individual records, on which you can search.

 To be able to assign a data pattern, you need to ensure that a data pattern matching the data to be collected already exists.
 TrueSight IT Data Analytics provides a list of default data patterns that you can directly use while creating a data collector.
 Therefore, at most times you might not need to create a data pattern.
 If you do not find a data pattern that suits your needs, at a minimum, you can choose to extract the timestamp and index the remaining data as free text.
 However, if you need a richer classification of fields, then you need to create a new data pattern or customize an existing data pattern that closely matches the data to be collected.
 For more information, see Setting up data patterns to extract fields